Too Short a Season: Production

 Make-up supervisor Michael Westmore had previously used makeup to age DeForest Kelley in the season premiere "Encounter at Farpoint", but "Too Short a Season" proved a unique challenge as four stages of make-up were required to show Admiral Jameson de-aging.
 The initial stage to show Jameson at his oldest, involved Rohner wearing a bald-cap and wig plus latex prosthetics applied to his eyes, forehead, throat and jowls.
 That stage took up to four hours to apply to the actor.
 Westmore found himself worn out by the volume of work during this episode, as at the time the make-up team on the series included just him and Werner Keppler.
 On the second day of shooting the first stage make-up, Westmore arrived after Rohner had been in make-up for three hours only to find that he was only half finished.
 Keppler and Westmore rushed to get him so as not to delay the filming of the episode.
 Bowman later criticised the make-up used on Rohner, describing it as sub-par.
 Westmore said that "if I was working on a film, and had several months to test Clayton's make-up beforehand, it probably would have turned out more to my liking.
 With less than a week to work with, I don't think it turned out too badly."

 "Too Short a Season" marked the last time a cityscape would be built as a model for the show until the sixth-season episode "Birthright".
-They were instead replaced with matte paintings (one was reused from the comedy film Spaceballs).
+They were instead replaced with matte paintings.
 Phasers from the original Star Trek series and movies, along with a staff from "The Last Outpost" were used to decorate Karnas' office.